LawnchairLauncher/lawnicons/CONTRIBUTING.md

 Correct
 <item component="..." drawable="hulu" name="Hulu ~~ フールー" />
 ```
-If the app name doesn't have an English localization, then you need to properly transliterate the name into English and add it after the original name via `~~`.
+If the app name doesn't have an English localization, then you need to properly transliterate the name into English.
 ```
 Wrong
 <item component="..." drawable="niconico" name="ニコニコ" />